jsvine/pdfplumber/README.md

 `pdfplumber` doesn't have an interface for working with form data, but you can access it using `pdfplumber`'s wrappers around `pdfminer`.

 For example, this snippet will retrieve form field names and values and store them in a dictionary.
-You may have to modify this script to handle cases like nested fields (see page 676 of the specification).

 ```python
 pdf = pdfplumber.open("document_with_form.pdf")